 Corporate Accelerators and Incubators

-An accelerator program at a corporation is usually one where they’re bringing in outside companies to come in and get expertise and support from their large corporation.
-Those can be really good fits if you’re looking to maybe be purchased by one of those organizations, or you think that your product is an especially good fit for a relationship with that large corporation.
+An incubator program at a corporation is usually one where they’re bringing in outside companies to get expertise and support from their large corporation.

 Disney for example has an incubator program that can be really good for companies who want to work with Disney, or have relationships with Disney or similar type companies.

 Other types of incubator programs within corporations are internal incubator programs.
 They may not be available for outside companies to apply.
-For example Google’s Area 120 is an internal incubator program.
-No other companies for at least at the moment can apply to that incubator program.
-It’s only internal companies.
+For example, Google’s Area 120 is an internal incubator program.
+No other outside companies can apply to this incubator program.
+It’s only for internal companies and projects.

-It’s an individual decision, so really consider what that means to you and the value of that.
-And whether it’s worth giving a chunk of your business away for it.
-It can be really good option for companies, and can give a lot of support in ways that you could not get otherwise.
+Ultimately decide on whether it’s worth giving a chunk of your business away for the advice, network, focus, and additional investment you might receive.
+Accelerators can be a really good option for companies, and can give a lot of support in ways that would be hard to get otherwise.

 Need help with your pitch?
 Pitch Deck Fire specializes in pitch deck design and presentation preparation.
-Sign up to speak to a project lead about your pitch deck, sign up here: https://pitchdeckfire.com/pitch-deck-project-initial-steps/
+Sign up to speak to a project lead about your pitch deck, sign up here: I want to talk about my pitch deck project.

 Seeking funding or preparing for a pitch?
-Find more resources, check out our other helpful articles and posts here: Resources.PitchDeckFire.com
+Find more resources, check out our other helpful articles and posts here: Startup Resources